ngTrumbitta/generator-angular-trumbitta/README.md

 `$ yo angular-trumbitta:resourceFactory myFactoryName`

 The factory name argument is optional.
 If it's not supplied, Yeoman will ask you for it.

+#### directive

+The generator wants you to write a thin directive, but it really works for anything else.

+Go where you want the new directive to be created, then:

+`$ yo angular-trumbitta:directive myDirectiveName`

+The directive name argument is optional.
+If it's not supplied, Yeoman will ask you for it.

 ## Use the generated application